astronomer/docs/astro/export-datadog.md

   :::info

   By default, the Astro Datadog integration also sends a Deployment's [Airflow metrics](deployment-metrics.md#export-airflow-metrics-to-datadog) to Datadog.
-To send only task logs to Datadog, additionally set the following environment variable:
+To send only task logs to Datadog, add the following environment variable:

     - **Key**: `ASTRO_DATADOG_METRICS_DISABLED`
     - **Value**: `true`